 Although Tim and Kristy’s former home had ‘good bones’ and a classic 70s design, it was badly in need of love.
-The renovation process started when they moved the house 40m back from its original position.
-Now, they are thrilled with the results.

 WORDS Sharon Stephenson

 Some people don’t do things by halves.
 People like Tim Walters, owner of the Rodney and North Shore Refresh Renovations branch.